 Stephen has spent much of his career living and working in Scotland, in various senior roles with the National Trust for Scotland (including Director of Marketing & Enterprises) and the Royal Collection, where he was responsible for shops at the Palace of Holyroodhouse, Windsor Castle and The Queen's Gallery and a senior member of the project team for the first five summer openings of Buckingham Palace.
 He has also managed and developed The Real Mary King’s Close in Edinburgh, during which period the attraction won several awards for marketing, visitor experience and business excellence, as well as growing visitor numbers and revenues, and improving the conservation and interpretation of this unique site.
 In addition he has held senior roles at the Royal Opera House Production Park (Thurrock, Essex, as Director), the British Music Experience at The O2 (as Director) and the Science Museum Group (as Head of Commercial Development).
 Today Stephen works as a consultant, speaker and business coach.

 Roddy Dunlop KC

 Roddy is Dean of the Faculty of Advocates and a member of the Faculty of Advocates Abbotsford Collections Trust.
-As a practicing QC his expertise covers media law, professional negligence, professional discipline, insurance law, commercial disputes, procurement, intellectual property, human rights, prescription and limitation, and judicial review.
+As a practicing KC his expertise covers media law, professional negligence, professional discipline, insurance law, commercial disputes, procurement, intellectual property, human rights, prescription and limitation, and judicial review.